image-js/image-js-docs/docs/Tutorials/Finding ROI average in Stack.md

 }
 ```

-This will create a map where keys are IDs of each ROI, and values are an array of pixels with average intensity across all the images in the stack.
+This will create a map where each key is an ROI ID, and each value is an array of average pixel intensities across the image stack.
 This way we can take a look at the changes in intensity of ROI from one image to another.
-This will give us the graph of intensities across all the images in the stack for each ROI.
+For instance here we have a graph of intensity of region with ID being equal to 9.
-For instance here we have a graph of intensity of region with ID of 9.
 We can see that there is a rising pulse between images 1 and 4, but then it disappears.

 ![ROI 9](./images/stackAvg/ROI9.png)
 ![ROI 9 graph](./images/stackAvg/graphROI9.svg)